 Board of Directors

-GORDON MAIR (Treasurer - Ex officio) is currently serving as the Treasurer of the Sierra Club Board, Gordon Mair was formerly with the Club as its Chief Financial Officer and is now the Director of Finance and Administration with Amnesty International Canadian Section.
-A Certified Management Accountant, Gordon has worked in finance internationally as Assistant Country Director of CARE International in Zambia, as Finance Manager for the Secretariat of the Pacific Community in New Caledonia, and as the Director of Finance and Administration for the Inter-American Institute for Cooperation on Agriculture in Costa Rica.
-Previously he had worked for Forestry Canada and for the Office of the Auditor General.
+Gordon Mair is a Chartered Professional Accountant who has been managing finances in the local NGO community for the past fifteen years.
+He is currently working as the Director of Finance and Administration for Amnesty International in Ottawa, and previously served as Chief Financial Officer of Sierra Club Canada and as the Director of Finance and Administration with the North-South Institute in Ottawa.
+Gordon has also managed finances internationally as Assistant Country Director of the CARE mission in Lusaka, Zambia, as Finance Manager for the Secretariat of the Pacific Community in New Caledonia, and as the Director of Finance and Administration for the Inter-American Institute for Cooperation on Agriculture in San Jose, Costa Rica.
+He currently sits as Treasurer on the SCCF Board.

 Graham May is an undergraduate student in Environmental Studies and International Relations at Mount Allison University.
 Graham hails from the coastal B.C. rainforest, where his interest in environmental issues established during a childhood of cold, wet hikes.
 He has founded multiple environmental education initiatives, including an eco-pledge program that engaged more than 15,000 international youth, and bike-powered workshop tours across Canada and Turkey.
 In summer 2013, Graham had the pleasure to co-found the Youth Arctic Coalition, a circumpolar forum for Arctic education, culture, and policy initiatives.
 Graham’s current research addresses how rural and indigenous communities can develop natural resources while maintaining local control and benefit.
 Graham loves to sing, sail, and swing dance, though usually not all at the same time.
 H e is currently the Atlantic Representative on the SCCF Board.